RoseauTechnologies/Roseau_Load_Flow/README.md

 - _Floating neutrals_ for loads, sources, and transformers
 - Actual four-wire multi-phase modelling with no Kron's reduction and no transformations
 - Ideal or impedant ground connections at any point in the network
-- _flexible loads_ with Volt-Watt and Volt-VAr control directly in the Newton loop, which is more stable and results in a faster convergence than with the traditional outer loop approach
+- _Flexible loads_ with Volt-Watt and Volt-VAr control directly in the Newton loop, which is more stable and results in a faster convergence than with the traditional outer loop approach
 - Out-of-the-box support for Single-Wire Earth Return (SWER), American bi-phase systems with center-tapped transformers, zero-sequence modelling, and other non-standard configurations